Lumotheninja/flask-microblog/README.md

 Here you can see how the relationship is represented by a db.relationship.
 The backref argument is telling the Post class to reference the user via the author attribute.
 Some people might be confused with the user_id in Post, but this has is different from author.
 Author stores the object while user_id stores the id of the author.
 This relationship is only established in the sqlalchemy ORM and is not stored in the db itself.

 ## alembic
 Alembic is like git for db migration.
-Whenever you have made changes to your models, you will need to create a migration script, before migrating the data in the db for the new schema.
+Whenever you have made changes to your models, you will need to create a migration script, before migrating the data in the db.

 ## jinja2
 Jinja2 is the templating engine for flask, allowing you to use for loops and if statements in html.
 The syntax for writing jinja statements are `{% some logic %}`.